-Toss the cut tomatoes, carrots, and onions in olive oil, salt, and pepper in a large bowl, then spread evenly across two parchment-lined baking sheets.
+Toss the cut tomatoes, carrots, onions and garlic cloves with one tablespoons avocado oil, a pinch of sea salt and cracked pepper.
+Spread the vegetables evenly across two parchment-lined baking sheets.
 Roast for 40 minutes.

-In a stockpot over medium heat, warm a tablespoon of olive oil.
-Add the garlic and saute until fragrant, no more than one to two minutes.
-Add the canned tomatoes, roasted vegetables, basil, thyme, cayenne pepper and stock.
-Bring the soup to a boil, then reduce to a simmer for 45 minutes.
+On the stove, in a stockpot over medium heat, add the roasted vegetables, bone broth, dried thyme, dried rosemary and fresh basil.
+Bring the soup to a boil, then reduce to a simmer for 20 minutes.

 Use an immersion blender or high-powered blender to puree the soup.
-Season with additional salt and pepper, as necessary.
+Season with additional salt (~ 1/4 teaspoon) and freshly cracked pepper, if necessary.

 Top this roasted tomato basil soup with additional freshly chopped basil.

 - Bone broth is my nourishing base-of-choice in this recipe because it’s easy to digest, helps to heal an inflamed gut, and has immune-boosting properties.
 Look for brands such as Kettle & Fire Bone Broth which use only organic ingredients (no emulsifiers or “natural” flavors), and include apple cider vinegar (which can help to draw out bone gelatin during the cooking process), enhancing the broth’s overall benefits and richness.
 While bone broth isn’t a rich-source of calcium, it offers collagen and minerals that are just as important for maintaining joint and bone health.